Enduring Divine Absence

-If you are interested in a bulk order, we offer a 40% discount and $10 shipping for orders of 10+ books OR orders containing 5+ copies of a single book.
-We also offer a 50% discount and free shipping for orders with a gross retail value over $500.
+If you are interested in a bulk order, we offer a 50% discount and $10 shipping for orders of 10+ books OR orders containing 5+ copies of a single book.
+We also offer a 60% discount and free shipping for orders with a gross retail value over $500.
 To place a bulk order, please contact [email protected].

 “Most people today become atheists less because of persuasive arguments than because of the social realities of our secular age.
 There are plenty of good apologetics books out there.
 But few target the ‘gut’—that is, the pre-understandings and social practices that make belief in God more difficult today than in previous generations.
 This is a must-read.”

 – Dr. Michael Horton

 Professor of Systematic Theology and Apologetics, Westminster Seminary California